 “Being a Christian is less about cautiously avoiding sin than about courageously and actively doing God’s will.”

-On the about section of this blog, I describe myself as “uncomfortably” evangelical.
-A few months back, I had a family member ask for a concise explication of where I disagree with evangelicals.
-I struggled with this because I share the methodological assumptions of evangelicalism and theologically I am very evangelical.
+On my author page on this site, I describe myself as “uncomfortably” evangelical.
+Once, a family member asked for a concise explication of where I disagree with evangelicals.
+I struggled with this because I share the methodological assumptions of evangelicalism and theologically I am rather evangelical.
 I tried to briefly explain that the “historical ethos” of evangelicalism is reactionary, isolationist, and anti-intellectual.
-That is certainly a part of the evangelical ethos that I struggle with.
-But, I think the Metataxas quote above gets to the issue even more concisely and precisely.
+That is certainly a part of the evangelical ethos with which I struggle.
+But, I think the quote above gets to the issue even more concisely and precisely.

 There is no doubt that avoiding sin is an important part of the Christian life.
-But, I think it is a matter of focus.
+It is a matter of focus.
 Is our focus on doing the will of God?
 On living the character of God?
 Or, is it simply about avoiding sin?
 I believe for many evangelicals it is simply about avoiding sin.

-I believe that many evangelicals completely miss the life of faith by redefining a faith that is centered on the love of God as a faith that is about hating what God hates.
+Many evangelicals completely miss the life of faith by twisting a faith that is centered on the love of God into a faith centered on hating what God hates.
 These are not the same.
 The walk of faith is found in loving God and loving what he loves.
 It isn’t so much that we avoid sin but that God moves our affections from sin to Him.

 * This quote is often attributed to Dietrich Bonhoeffer.
 It is, however, the words of Eric Metaxas when he was summarizing Bonhoeffer’s philosophy.